LFM8787/PSADT.ToastNotification/README.md

 ### Show-BalloonTip
 1. Shows a long duration Toast Notification if the `$BalloonTipTime` is greater than `10000` ms.

-2. No need to call any external script, the Toast Notification always shows itself like if `$NoWait` is always `$true`.
+2. No need to call any external script, the Toast Notification always shows itself like if `$NoWait` was `$true`.

 3. For more options see the [Customizable visual style](#customizable-visual-style) section.